 - skin issues due to the rising pollution

-Dietary supplements are one of the top performing product categories on the Chinese e-commerce platform Tmall.
+Dietary supplements are one of the top-performing product categories on the Chinese e-commerce platform Tmall.
 As a matter of fact, during the recent 618 Shopping festival, dietary supplements sales have seen a growth of +120% on this platform.

 Chinese dietary supplements consumers groups and behavior

-The dietary supplements market is fragmented by several consumer groups, all inclined to invest in substitutes in order to achieve better quality of life.
+The dietary supplements market is fragmented by several consumer groups, all inclined to invest in substitutes in order to achieve a better quality of life.

 Women consume more dietary supplements than men

-Women are mainly looking for slimming and anti-aging products, however they have different needs based on their lifestyle.
+Women are mainly looking for slimming and anti-aging products, however, they have different needs based on their lifestyle.

-The women group can be divided into: “White collar workers” & “Young mothers”.
+The women group can be divided into: “White-collar workers” & “Young mothers”.

 - White-collar workers & dietary supplements